Categories

 The shop was packed, but I was in and out in 30-40 minutes.

 The associate showed me the XP Comp first.
-The guy was surprised when I saw Glock mags in a 2011 case.
+The guy was surprised when he saw Glock mags in a 2011 case.
 He asked me twice, “this thing actually takes Glock mags?”
 LOL!

 The gun was beautiful, as expected.
 It looks….different.
 More serious?
 Yeah, that’s it!
 It looks all business when compared to the hard chrome version.